Work Zone Safety Poster Contest

-The poster contest supports the National Work Zone Awareness campaign and invites third-grade students to submit a caution sign that helps spread an important safety tip for those traveling through a work zone.
+Public works and road agencies throughout Kent County collaborate for the sixth annual Work Zone Safety Poster Contest for third-grade students.
+From April 12 to May 3, third graders are invited to submit a caution sign that helps spread an important safety tip for those traveling through a work zone.

-Participating agencies include the Department of Public Works for the cities of East Grand Rapids, Grandville, Kentwood, Rockford, Walker and Wyoming and the Kent County Road Commission.
+Participating agencies include the Department of Public Works for the cities of East Grand Rapids, Grand Rapids, Grandville, Kentwood, Walker and Wyoming and the Kent County Road Commission.

 Work Zone Safety Poster Contest Entry Examples